 “We may have taken a boy to the field.
 But I think we may be bringing home a man.
 God’s only up to good work.”

-I reach over and lay my hand on the knee of the Farmer’s work worn wranglers.
+I had reached over and lay my hand on the knee of the Farmer’s work worn wranglers.
 Say it quiet.
-“All we can see is Christ – and in Him all is grace.”
+“All we can see is Christ – and in Him all is always grace.”

-And in the combine’s rear view mirror, I can see it, just what we always have, what we can always only see —
+And I remember how I had turned that day and in the combine’s rear view mirror, how I could see it, a few stalks of wheat standing there, and I see just what we always have, what we can always only see —

 Just a sliver, a sliver of the sum, swaying behind us there in a whisper of wind.